tsaliu/Capstone-Project/README.md

   4. Track the person's eye movement and re-direct the laser onto the pupil
   5. To decode, demodulate, the video stream and display

   My contribution to this project is to handle all the telecommunication functions and also the reflective mirror stand with 2 axis of freedom with control of serial communications.
 The tracking portion is handled by Anas Zurkiyeh.
+The system that resemble a human eye is physically assembled and built in Mcgill University by their Mechanical Engineering student as their own capstone project.
+The control of that system is written by Noor Allami.